ska-telescope/skampi/README.md

     statefulset.apps/tangotest-test               0/1     18s

     ```
-    Above deployment is an absolute minimum deployment of SKAMPI, and should be familiar to you if you have worked with the [SKA Tango Examples](https://gitlab.com/ska-telescope/ska-tango-examples/).
-The Tango REST API and a minimal Tango deployment are the only parts of SKAMPI that are running.
-You now have the ability to switch on additional components, by modifying their `enabled` variables.
+    Above deployment is pretty useless and will not pass any tests, but illustrates how a small deployment can be made.
+You now have the ability to add components to the deployment, by modifying their `enabled` variables.
 Let's test that out, and just re-introduce the Landing Page:

 4. Enable the Landing Page by setting `landingpage.enabled` to `true` in the `my_local_values.yaml` file:
     ```